gallantries/gallantries.github.io/_events/2019-08-27-second-gallantries-workshop.md

 The workshop will take place at the Conference room on the 1st floor of the Institute of Applied Biosciences building.
 Computers will **not** be available in this room, so you need to bring your own laptop.
 WiFi access (including `eduroam`) will be available.

+## Tartu

+{% assign loc = page.locations | where:"city", "Tartu" | first %}
+{% include map.html location=loc showmap=true zoomlevel=15 hidepopup=true %}

+The workshop will be held in rooms 115-116 of the Paabel building.

 # Organizers, instructors and helpers